Schoonology/lunchup/README.md

 ## Usage

 ```
-lunchup CSV SIZE
+lunchup SIZE CSV
 ```

-Lunchup takes in a CSV of names to Cohorts, emitting a new CSV of groups to names.
+Lunchup takes all input CSVs (including STDIN) of names to Cohorts, emitting a new CSV of names to groups.
 With no Cohort data, this list is simply randomized.

 For example, given the input: